 "This clinical search capability surfaces the specific information requested and additional contextually relevant information that might otherwise require significant time and effort to uncover," the system says in a blog post about Care Studio.
 "This contextualization will directly enhance the provider experience."

 While the close timing of the announcements related to data-analysis collaborations might be a coincidence, several forces appear to be behind the move toward providing researchers access to patient data.

-Marcus Shipley, senior vice president for innovation and chief information officer at Trinity Health, says one of them is that technologies supporting analytics have evolved to a point where it can be applied effectively to medical records.
+Marcus Shipley, senior vice president for innovation and chief information officer at Trinity Health, says one of them is that technologies supporting analytics have evolved to a point where they can be applied effectively to medical records.
 The trove of data that health systems have been compiling and storing for decades is in great demand.

-"It's attracting big tech, it's attracting innovators and startups, it's getting a lot of venture funding coming into it," Shipley says.
+That data "is attracting big tech, it's attracting innovators and startups, it's getting a lot of venture funding coming into it," Shipley says.